 2. Voice Over Internet Protocol (VoIP)

-There are a few options on how to host a VoIP system.
+There are a few options for how to host a business VoIP system.
 The two most common ways are at your business or the online cloud.
 Deciding to host an on-premise VoIP system requires pricey equipment and software plus a monthly fee.
 Your company is also responsible for managing and maintaining the technology.
 While this is unsurprisingly the more expensive route, some businesses choose an on-premise VoIP system if they want more power over their phone system.

-Cloud-based systems do not require any extra hardware, and the maintenance is taken care directly by the provider.
+Cloud-based systems do not require any extra hardware, and the maintenance is taken care of directly by the provider.
 A service fee is typical, and its price will depend on the size of your business.
 Not having to buy additional hardware or incur the upkeep associated with an on-premise system generally saves companies a great deal of money in the long run.

 3. Virtual Phone System

 This type of phone system works by connecting remote workers to the company phone number through their mobile or home phones.
 Customer calls are transferred to the employee’s extension even if they are not at their desk or anywhere near the office.
 While they do not have as many advanced features as VoIP systems, they offer many useful features such as auto-attendants, call screening, voicemail and online faxing.